zoeyg/public-write-ups/csaw-2020/web-real-time-chat.md

 [<-] b'*3\r\n$6\r\nMODULE\r\n$6\r\nUNLOAD\r\n$6\r\nsystem\r\n'
 [->] b'+OK\r\n'
 ```

+Looking at the output, it looks as if everything went to plan!
+We get an interactive shell after the connection and can run `cat /flag.txt` in order to
+retrieve the flag.
+When we hit CTRL+C to cancel the interactivity for the rogue server, it sends clean up commands, restoring the original state.

 The full `redis-proxy.py` script is available at https://github.com/zoeyg/public-write-ups/blob/master/csaw-2020/redis-proxy.py, and the modified `redis-rogue-server.py` script is available at https://github.com/zoeyg/public-write-ups/blob/master/csaw-2020/redis-rogue-server.py.